system-zero/system-zero/data/docs/la.md

     In this case 'i' holds the index of the array, and which initially starts from zero.

-# Maps (this is a hybrid type, similar to associative arrays and structures,
+# Maps.
+This is the only container type in the language, and which associates (maps)
-  and almost similar to json format).
-This is an unordered list, where a key is associated with a value.
+  a "key" with a "value".
+This is a hybrid type, similar to associative arrays and structures in other languages and almost similar to json format.
+Note that this is an unordered list, and there is no guarrantee that keys and values, will will have the order of the declaration, when looping over a map.

   # Map Declaration